posulliv/trino-query-json-tool/README.md

 This script takes a query ID as an argument and calls `/v1/query/<queryId>` to get the query JSON for the query.
 The information it reports is extracted from the query JSON.

+## why_is_query_queued.py

+This script takes a query ID as an argument and gets resource group info for the resource group the query is using.
+It uses the `/v1/resourceGroupState/<resourceGroupId>` endpoint to get resource group state.

+Using the info printed for the resource group, you can see what resources in the group are causing the query to be queued.

 # Requirements

 * python3